Back-end16 minute read

 Document stores are similar to key value stores in that they are schema-less and based on a key-value model.
 Both, therefore, share many of the same advantages and disadvantages.
 Both lack consistency on the database level, which makes way for applications to provide more reliability and consistency features.

+There are, however, key differences between the two.
 In Document Stores, the values (documents) provide encoding for the data stored.
 Those encodings can be XML, JSON, or BSON (Binary encoded JSON).
+Also, querying based on data can be done.

 The most popular database application that relies on a Document Store is MongoDB.